 The Monsanto cases touch on another gray area regarding Brazil's merger notification system - the types of associative contracts that meet the mandatory filing thresholds in Brazil.
-Up to now, the agency has been providing some direction through case law, but further clarity is expected to come from the regulation that is currently under public consultation, as will be further discussed below.
+Up to now, the agency had been providing some direction through case law, but in October 2014, CADE issued Resolution No. 10 ("Resolution No. 10/2014") and with that took an important step to increase legal certainty regarding the categories of associative contracts that meet the mandatory filing thresholds, as further explained below.

-During the adjudication of the Monsanto cases, CADE's President stated that "[...] the definition of a licensing agreement as an economic concentration is not related exclusively to the presence of cooperation or collaboration [...] it includes more detailed considerations of the independency between the parties and possible effects that contractual clauses have on the possibility of one party to influence another on relevant contractual decisions and the way the financial risk is shared".
-In January

-2014, CADE's Tribunal cleared the Monsanto/Bayer association under the condition that clauses that represent a barrier to entry in the transgenic seed market were excluded from the transaction agreement.
+During the adjudication of the Monsanto cases, CADE's President had stated that "[...] the definition of a licensing agreement as an economic concentration is not related exclusively to the presence of cooperation or collaboration [...] it includes more detailed considerations of the independency between the parties and possible effects that contractual clauses have on the possibility of one party to influence another on relevant contractual decisions and the way the financial risk is shared".
+In January 2014, CADE's Tribunal cleared the Monsanto/Bayer association under the condition that clauses that represent a barrier to entry in the transgenic seed market were excluded from the transaction agreement.